 The Downsides of Using Seasoned Firewood Instead of Kiln Dried Firewood

-The risk that you will end up with partially seasoned firewood (instead of fully seasoned firewood) isn’t the only downside of choosing seasoned firewood over kiln dried firewood.
+The inconsistency isn’t the only downside of choosing seasoned firewood over kiln dried firewood.
 Even if your firewood is fully seasoned, the quality still doesn’t compare.
-Consider some of the well-known features of seasoned firewood:
+Consider some of the well-known issues of seasoned firewood:

 - It produces more emissions.
 When you burn seasoned firewood, it releases more emissions than when you burn kiln dried firewood.
 Seasoned firewood burns at a lower temperature, which means that more toxic compounds are released into the atmosphere.
 Therefore, choosing seasoned firewood over kiln dried firewood will make your firepit less environmentally friendly.